Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 Useful skills commands:

-Skills are included in the Hermes profile export (hermes profile export <name>), making them portable between machines.
-When migrating from OpenClaw with hermes claw migrate, Hermes-compatible OpenClaw plugins are converted to the skill format automatically where possible.
-Plugin types that require TypeScript compilation fall back to stubs that explain what the original plugin did — these need manual rewriting.
+Skills are included in profile exports (hermes profile export <name>), making them portable between machines.
+When migrating from OpenClaw with hermes claw migrate, Hermes-compatible OpenClaw plugins convert to the skill format automatically where possible.
+Plugin types requiring TypeScript compilation fall back to stubs that describe what the original plugin did — those need manual rewriting.

 Common questions